SolomonPerkins/solomonperkins.github.io/_posts/2016-02-07-Enlighten-You-Darkness-The-HybridLight.md

 !["Flashlight"](/images/blog/hybrid-solar-flashlights.jpg)

 Hey folks, I finally got the "Power of the sun in the palm of my hands".
 Well, maybe not all of its power but still the feeling I got after owning these amazing flashlights is quite powerful - I'm still powered up.
 Please pardon me as I won't be giving a 101 session on solar-renewable energy.
-In this post I'll be share with you a simple yet fascinating story as to how I manage to get my hands on a few of them.
+In this post I'll be sharing with you a simple yet fascinating story as to how I manage to get my hands on a few of them.
 Shall we begin?

 <br/>